AugustWS/AWSTest/_posts/2018-05-24-top-5-reasons-to-do-seo-on-your-website.md

 tags: []
 category: []
 ---
 23/05/2018

 Top 5 reasons why you need SEO for your website?

-* 1. SEO will Boost your website traffic
+1\.
+SEO will Boost your website traffic

-* 2. Increase of peoples trust in your Brand
+2\.
+An Increase of peoples trust in your Brand

-* 3. Improved results than ads ROI
+3\.
+Improved results than ads ROI

-* 4. Tracking your competitors
+4\.
+Tracking your competitors

-* 5. SEO is not like ads
+5\.
+SEO is not like ads

-* 6. SEO will magnify market presence
+6\.
+SEO will magnify your market presence